Is There A Waiting List?

 For private clients, you pay at the reception area.
 If you are coming in due to worker’s compensation or referral, we will invoice your insurance company directly.
 For DVA and EPC referrals, we process the payment online at no expense to you.

 What Conditions Can Podiatry Treat?

-Podiatry addresses a number of conditions related to the feet and legs.
+Podiatry treats virtually all conditions related to the feet and legs.
 From general foot care like blisters and corn and wart removal, to heel, foot, leg and lower back pain, diabetic foot care and ingrown nail surgery.
 We can also recommend and create custom orthotic inserts based on your condition and provide a biomechanical analysis.

 If I’m Injured, Should I Stop Exercising?

 Depending on the severity of the injury, this may be advised.
 We recommend consulting with a medical professional to be sure.